-If you enjoy reading about food, check out my Johnston Press food columns and the cookbook reviews and essays on this site.
-My restaurant reviews also appear in the print edition of the Bury Free Press and with regards to them, I agree with the great Brian Eno (that fine man from Woodbridge) who had this to say about critics:
+If you enjoy reading about food, check out my food columns and the cookbook reviews and essays on this site.
+My restaurant reviews also appear in the print edition of the Bury Free Press/ and other regional editions and with regards to them, I agree with the great Brian Eno (that fine man from Woodbridge) who had this to say about critics:

 “I wouldn’t want to spend my time persuading people not to like things.”

 When I review I am aware that I am potentially able to affect people’s livelihoods and so reviews will not be Cheap-Shots-R-Us, even if that stuff is entertaining to read.
 That doesn’t mean I won’t comment on poor service, badly cooked meals, rudeness or a lack of hygiene but taste is subjective and if I don’t like it, it might be just that, I don’t like it.
 You may well do.